dorindorin97/Trident-Network/README.md

 ### Production Checklist

 - Set environment variables in `frontend/.env` and `backend/.env`.
+- Ensure `FRONTEND_URL` is configured for CORS and matches your deployed domain.
 - Build images: `docker compose -f docker-compose.prod.yml build`.
 - Run services: `docker compose -f docker-compose.prod.yml up -d`.
 - Verify frontend on port 80 and backend on port 4000.

 ## Wallet Usage
 This explorer includes a wallet page for signing transactions. **Private keys are never stored on disk or transmitted to the backend**.
 Keys exist only in browser memory and are cleared on refresh.
 Use caution and test accounts when interacting with the wallet.

+### Security Disclaimer
+The built-in wallet is intended for demonstration purposes.
+Always verify the URL and use disposable accounts.
+The project maintainers are not responsible for lost funds.

 ## License